What expenses can I claim to reduce my tax bill?

-Home rent is usually not an allowable business expense
+In general, home rent or mortgage is not an allowable business expense.

 Example of using rent as an business expense

-Tom gives us an example of what may happen if you enter a €5,000 expense in your company accounts when you claim rent as a business expense:
+Here’s what may happen if you enter a €5,000 rent expense in your company accounts:

-Firstly, you’ll need to report this in your Directors Return (Form 11) as personal income.
-Then if you own the property and later want to sell it, you may lose part of your Principal Private Residence (PPR) relief.
+- If you own the property and later want to sell it, you may lose part of your Principal Private Residence (PPR) relief.
 This is because Revenue will look for tax on any profit related to non-personal use of the property.
-In other words, you need to pay tax on the rent you received from your company.

 - Working at home on a full or part-time basis